All regular students are assessed tuition and fees on a semester basis.

 Billing & Payment Policy

 All enrolled students are assessed tuition, fees, residence hall charges, and board plans as applicable prior to the beginning of the semester.
-Payment dates are currently scheduled for:
+Payment dates are currently scheduled on the following dates:

-All students are expected to comply with Loyola's billing and payment policy by ensuring that all charges on the student account are covered by any one or a combination of: personal payment; anticipated financial aid credits; enrollment in an approved monthly budget plan; full sponsorship by a university approved third party payer; or another arrangement accepted by the university.
-Students who register for classes after the dates listed above are expected to make payment in full according to this policy at the time of registration.
+All students are expected to comply with Loyola's billing and payment policy by ensuring that all account charges are paid in full by any one or a combination of: personal payment; anticipated financial aid credits; enrollment in an approved monthly budget plan; full sponsorship by a university approved third party payer; or another arrangement accepted by the university.
+Students who register for classes after the dates listed above are expected to make payment in full at the time of registration.

-Loyola is environmentally conscious and no longer mails billing statements to enrolled students.
-The student bill may be accessed by the student or the student's authorized user through their LORA Self-Service Account Summary.
-Students are responsible for checking their official school email account for notices and messages about their student bill.
+Loyola mails billing statements to enrolled students at the home address on file.
+Additionally, billing statements may be accessed by the student, or the student's authorized user, through their LORA Self-Service account summary.
+Students are responsible for checking their official school email account for notices and messages about their bill.

-Students are encouraged to make payment via our online payment system through their LORA Self-Service Account.
-Payment can be made online with an electronic check (ACH) or by mailing a check or money order payable to Loyola University New Orleans addressed to the Office of the Bursar.
+Students are encouraged to make payment via the online payment system through their LORA Self-Service Account.
+Payment can be made online with an electronic check (ACH) or by mailing a check or money order payable to Loyola University New Orleans addressed to the Bursar's Office.
 Visa, MasterCard, American Express and Discover credit card payments are accepted in LORA Self Service only.
-An additional 2.95% non-refundable service fee is charged by our e-Commerce vendor on all credit card payments.
-Cash transactions are discouraged.
-Any payment returned from the bank will be charged a $30 returned payment fee.
+An additional 3% non-refundable service fee is charged by our e-Commerce vendor on all credit card payments.
+Cash transactions are discouraged for the safety of our students and staff.
+Any payment returned from the bank for insufficient funds will be charged a $30 returned payment fee.

-Accounts not paid by the posted due date and accounts with a delinquent monthly payment plan will be placed in past due status and subject to removal from enrollment.
-Students whose anticipated aid has not been received within the expected time frame will also be placed in past due status.
+Students with accounts not paid by the semester deadline will be dropped from all courses.
+Students whose anticipated aid has not been received within the expected time frame will be placed in past due status.
 A late fee of $250 will be assessed on accounts in past due status.
 It is the student's responsibility to view and pay the bill.

 Students who have not met their financial obligations, or made appropriate arrangements, have not officially completed registration.
-These students may be administratively withdrawn from the university and will not be allowed to register for subsequent semesters.
-Students whose checks are returned from the bank as unpaid also are subject to removal from enrollment.
+These students will be withdrawn from the university and will not be allowed to register for classes until their account is in good standing.
+Students whose checks are returned from the bank for insufficient funds are also subject to withdrawal and may not be allowed to register for subsequent semesters.

 Students are not allowed to enroll for subsequent semesters as long as prior financial indebtedness has not been satisfied.
-In the event that the delinquent account is placed with an outside agency for collection, attorney fees, and court costs incurred by the university will be passed on to the student.
+In the event that the delinquent account is placed with an outside agency for collection, attorney fees, and court costs incurred by the university will be passed on to the student, as applicable by state law.

 - Refund Policy